 Commanders are responsible for execution of the AF Fitness Program.
 As such, commanders make every effort to assist Airmen in maintaining the fitness standards.
-Commanders may initiate (as concerns enlisted Airmen) or recommend (as concerns officers) administrative discharge only after an Airman has received four unsatisfactory fitness assessment scores in a 24-month period; has failed to demonstrate significant improvement (as determined by the commander) despite a minimum reconditioning period; and has had their medical records reviewed by a military health care provider to rule out medical conditions precluding a passing score.
+Commanders may initiate (as concerns enlisted Airmen) or recommend (as concerns officers) administrative discharge only after an Airman has received four unsatisfactory fitness assessment scores in a 24-month period; has failed to demonstrate significant improvement (as determined by the commander) despite a minimum reconditioning period; and has had their medical records reviewed by a military health care provider to rule out medical conditions that could preclude the Airman or Guardian from achieving a passing score.
 Administrative actions for failing to comply with the standards of the fitness program include, but are not limited to, verbal counseling, written reprimand, denial or deferment of promotion, demotion and separation.

 Please refer to AFI 36-2905, Attachment 14, Administrative and Personnel Actions for Failing to Attain Physical Fitness Standards for additional guidance.